Watch how hard a pilot works to land a 737 in high winds

 Technically Incorrect offers a slightly twisted take on the tech that's taken over our lives.

-Would you feel safer -- or, perhaps, less safe -- if you knew the pilot of your 737 enjoys aerobatics?
+Would you feel safer if you knew the pilot of your 737 enjoys aerobatics?

 I ask only because of a video posted by Artur Kielak to Facebook.
 On his personal page, Kielak identifies his day job as commercial-airline pilot.
 But he also has a Facebook page called "Artur Kielak Xtreme Aerobatics."

 Yes, we all love landing safely too.
-However, the video, taken inside the cockpit, shows a man pulling and turning the control wheel of the plane as if he's playing a particularly aggressive video game in an arcade.
+However, the video, taken inside the cockpit, shows a man dealing with a steering wheel that's behaving as if it were part of a particularly energetic arcade game.

-There's quite a contrast between the normally reassuring voices of pilots and seeing how hard they sometimes work to make things appear smooth to their passengers.
+There's quite a contrast between the normally reassuring voices of pilots and seeing how hard they sometimes work to make things smooth for their passengers.

 Kielak appears invigorated by the experience.
 Indeed, as one Facebook commentator, Piotr Curyło, put it: "98% of the passengers are saying a Hail Mary while the pilot is grinning from ear to ear.
 Super."